choderalab/protons/howto-documentation.rst

 Read the docs!
 ==============

-Next, the documentation needs to be built on read the docs.org.
+Next, the documentation needs to be built on www.readthedocs.org.
 This next section is important if you use conda packages to run your code and build your docs.

 Enable a conda environment for ReadTheDocs_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~